mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 - Microphone and auxiliary-input racks with configured and unconfigured states, up to four units of each type, talkover and ducking, pregain, PFL, effects, VU metering, main-mix routing, and crossfader assignment.
 - Responsive library arrangements and layout transitions that make the skin usable at different window sizes.

 This is feature and visual parity for the intended LateNight QML scope, not a claim that every Mixxx interface surface already has a native QML implementation.
-The remaining QWidget boundaries are intentional: the Library and Preferences migrations for the New UI are underway, while the Preview deck and cover-art path remain to be ported.
+The remaining QWidget boundaries are intentional: the Library and Preferences migrations for the New UI are underway, while the interim Preview deck and cover-art bridge is in progress and native QML replacements remain to be ported.

 ## New work in `res/qml`